greums/cheat-sheets/containerization/install-portainer-as-container.md

 Watchtower will pull down your new image, gracefully shut down your existing container and restart it with the same options that were used when it was deployed initially.

-Create following yaml contant in a `docker-compose.yaml` file:
+Create a new `docker-compose.yaml` with following services definition:
 ```yaml
 version: "3.3"